JosephSilber/bouncer/readme.md

 ```

 When you check abilities at the gate, the bouncer will be consulted first.
 If he sees an ability that has been granted to the current user (whether directly, or through a role) he'll authorize the check.

-For a quick glanceable list of the bouncer's features, check out [the cheat sheet](#cheat-sheet).

 ## Installation